mlherd/donttouchyourface/README.md

 ### Detailed steps

-**- Step 1-** Create a small dataset which contains images of your face and hands.
+### Step 1- Create a small dataset which contains images of your face and hands
    - **1.A: Setup dataset directory and class name files**
      - Create new directory called ```dataset```
      - ```mkdir dataset```